TheCodedSelf/thecodedself.github.io/_posts/2018-10-23-UI-Testing-The-Clean-Way.md

 ### 1. Finding the delete button
 First, we need a handle on the delete button of the View To-do screen.
 To access a UI element from the tests, you generally use its `accessibilityIdentifier` property.

+Using the accessibilityIdentifier is something that recording your tests won't do.
+If you have a 'Submit' button for a form, then recorded tests will look for a button titled 'Submit'.
+If the button title changes, the tests will fail.
+Using the accessibilityIdentifier is a way to get a handle on the button even if something like its title changes.

-We just look for a button with the `Accessibility.View.DeleteButton` identifier.
+To find the delete button, we just look for a button with the `Accessibility.View.DeleteButton` identifier.
 I've created an `Accessibility` enum to hold the identifiers for our elements.
 It looks like this:

 ```swift
 enum Accessibility {